 For Village Properties, inactive taps will not be charged an annual minimum bill.
 However, when service is restored, a surcharge of the actual cost or a minimum of FIFTY DOLLARS ($50.00) will be charged.
-For Out-of-Village Properties, owners must pay the Minimum Charge to maintain water rights.
+For Out-of-Village Properties, owners must pay the Minimum Charge at all times to maintain water rights even if the property is vacant.

+In the event the Water System itself is required to be extended to provide service to users, the benefited owners shall be responsible for paying their equitable share of the cost of such extension upon connecting to the Water System.
+At the discretion of the Board of Trustees, amounts due in connection with such an extension may be permitted to be paid over a reasonable period of time (to be specified by the Board).

 IX.
 WATER SERVICE INSTALLATION SPECIFICATIONS AND PROCEDURES

-Installation shall be made during the period April 1st to November 1st only and scheduled ASAP from approval and completion of an application.
+Installation shall be made during the period April 1st to November 1st unless otherwise approved by the DPW Superintendent and shall be scheduled as soon as possible after approval and completion of an application.

-The Village shall furnish an approved one- and one-half inch (1.5”) meter.
+The Village shall furnish an approved meter to be purchased by owner.
 Any other materials, equipment, and labor in connection with the installation and maintenance of service must be approved by the DPW Superintendent and provided and paid for by the applicant.

-The Village supplied meter shall be supplied, installed, and maintained directly following a valve inside the wall where the service line enters the structure.
-All other parts of the installation of a water service that are the responsibility of the property owner must comply with specifications as established by the Village, including but not limited to the following:
+The Village supplied meter shall be supplied, installed and maintained directly following a valve inside the wall where the service line enters the structure.
+All other parts of the installation of water service that are the responsibility of the property owner must comply with specifications as established by the Village, including but not limited to the following:

 (1) All service lines up to 2” shall be either K type copper or 200 psi cts HDPE tubing, the size to be determined by distance from the watermain and pressure.
 The standard size is 1”.